melange-re/melange-re.github.io/docs/learn.md

 var t = john.name;
 ```

-Note that object types allow for some flexibility —thanks to subtyping— that the
+Note that object types allow for some flexibility that the record types do not
-record types do not have.
-For example, an object type can be coerced to another
+have.
+For example, an object type can be coerced to another with fewer values or
-with fewer values or methods, while it is impossible to coerce a record type to
+methods, while it is impossible to coerce a record type to another one with
-another one with fewer fields.
-So different object types that share some methods
+fewer fields.
+So different object types that share some methods can be mixed in
-can be mixed in a data structure where only their common methods are visible.
+a data structure where only their common methods are visible.

 To give an example, one can create a function that operates in all the object
 types that include a field `name` that is of type string, e.g.: